 Electronic Stability Control is vital to making sure that the vehicle does not roll over when having to turn suddenly or when the driver loses control.
-Rollovers are an extremely dangerous situation for the vehicle passengers, and all vehicle manufacturers are responsible for making sure their passengers are as safe as possible from rollovers.
+Rollovers are an extremely dangerous situation for vehicle passengers, and all vehicle manufacturers are responsible for making sure their passengers are as safe as possible from rollovers.
 Bisnar Chase has settled several cases against manufacturers who have been guilty of not adding stability control when they were able to.
-You can read about those cases here.

 When the recall begins, Toyota and Lexus dealers will check the serial number of the brake actuator and replace actuators assembled during a specific production period.
 Owners of these vehicles would be well advised to wait for their official recall notice and then schedule a service appointment with their dealer.
 If you have an immediate concern, contact your dealer right away.